MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-langstons-ant/includes/03-exercise-create-interface.md

 ## Check your work

-In this task, you'll verify your code is working correctly.
+In this task, you verify that your code is working correctly.

 1. Compare your code in the `IAnt` class to the following to ensure it's correct: